 • Fatigue

-It’s important to keep in mind that these symptoms can be especially pronounced in individuals who have a history of mental health issues.
+These symptoms can be especially intense for smokers with a history of mental health issues.

 Triggers and cravings